broiledcow/124/src/articles/artists/the-cleaners-from-venus.md

   - 1990
   - 2010-present
 thumbAlt: Photo of the cleaners
-description: An innovative lo-fi group from the early 80's
+description: An Indie Rock group from the early 80's
 tags:
   - thecleanersfromvenus
 ---

 The <mark>**Cleaners from Venus</mark>** are a British Lo-Fi band formed in Wivenhoe, England in 1980 by Martin Newell and Lawrence Elliot.
-They are known for their unique musical style, inspired by "mid-1960s pop influences, driven by punk energy".
+They are known for their musical style, inspired by "mid-1960s pop influences, driven by punk energy".